1871fotc/fotc/docs/walks/jewish-trail.md

 ???
 Example "Directions"

-    Moving along another 14 headstones you will come across the grave of:
+    Moving along another 14 headstones you will come across the grave of...

 ## Morris Moskowitch